Carrot, Ginger, and Lentil Soup with Crispy Pita

-This is a lovely spiced carrot and lentil soup served alongside crispy za'atar pita chips.
-Creamy carrots, red lentils, tahini paste, and warm spices simmer until tender, then get pureed into a velvety smooth texture.
-It's a simple yet tasty recipe perfect for soup season!
+This is a lovely spiced carrot, ginger & lentil soup served alongside crispy za'atar pita chips.
+Carrots, red lentils, tahini paste, and warm spices simmer until tender, then get pureed into a velvety smooth texture.
+For more tasty lentil recipes, try my lentil pot pie, turkey lentil soup, masoor dal tadka, or barley lentil soup.

 A few months ago, I came across a Moroccan-inspired butternut squash and red lentil soup recipe from BBC Good Food.
 It was a chilly day, and I was looking for something nourishing and cozy for my dinner that evening.
+I enjoyed the recipe but made a few tweaks over the next few weeks based on what I had at home and what flavors I was looking for; I loved the idea of adding lentils and warming spices for a more substantial meal.

 Ingredient Notes

 Red lentils: Red lentils are a great plant-based protein, and they break down into a soupy texture so they'll blend easily into the soup.
+Do not use green or brown lentils, as they will be too firm.
+Check out my article on FoodRepublic for more details on lentil storage.

-Garam masala: I keep garam masala on hand at all times for soups, curries, and roasted veggies like my spiced roasted squash.
 You can also try another warming spice blend, like baharat or ras al hanout.
 For more tips on cooking with spices, check out my Guide to Essential Indian Spices.

 Pita: Be sure to use a store-bought thin pita with pockets, like Joseph's brand.
 Thicker, fluffier bread won't crisp up evenly.